 It’s that time of year when everyone gets sick.
-It’s not fun because it’s around the Holidays and you want to feel good while you’re celebrating.
 I feel like every other post I read on Facebook is about being sick or feeling like the sickness is about to hit.

 I wish I could take credit for these home remedies I found, but I must confess that I found them on Yahoo!.
 Here are a few you may be interested in: